-- Apply the arbitrage-free approach to the pricing of options, including exotic options, using the basic mathematical tools required, and understand how these options are used in financial practice.
+- Apply the arbitrage-free approach to the pricing of options, including exotic options, using the basic mathematical tools required, and demonstrate an understanding of how these options are used in financial practice.

 - Value options on correlated assets, including the mathematical/stochastic foundations necessary.

-- Understand the theory and use of early exercise options, including the use of optimal stopping theory.
+- Demonstrate an understanding of the theory and use of early exercise options, including the use of optimal stopping theory.